gfgit/ModelRailroadTimetablePlanner/README.md

 Formely **TrainTimetable**

-A C++ software with Qt GUI for model railway timetable scheduling By Filippo Gentile
+A cross-platform C++ application with Qt GUI for model railway timetable scheduling.
+*Currently tested on Windows and Ubuntu.*

+By Filippo Gentile

 # Goals